-We also recommend understanding how to create user accounts.
-We’ve previously covered this in more detail in our other How To Guides.
+It’ll also be beneficial if you understand how to create and edit user accounts.
+We’ve previously covered this in more detail in our How to Build Quora article.
 This post will instead focus on updating the details of an existing users profile.

 When kickstarting your project, you can choose to begin by wireframing your product design or building the necessary fields within your database.